-“One of the examples that came up is that our community is really long and skinny.
+One of the examples that came up is that our community is really long and skinny.
 And everything is located in one area.
 So, you know, the schools are all located next to each other and they’re all located [close] to the downtown.
-So, in terms of like whether unhealthy food is within so many meters… like it’s—right now, not something that they can do much about (P5).”
+So, in terms of like whether unhealthy food is within so many meters… like it’s—right now, not something that they can do much about.

-“So, if you have the wrong person working in the rec centre, it won’t work.
+So, if you have the wrong person working in the rec centre, it won’t work.
 But we knew—like when we think of the things we did do, or start to tackle this year… the lady who has the contract to provide the canteen at the arena is quite interested in healthy foods and has good cooking skills, so it became something we knew we could probably tackle, I guess.
-(P25)”

-“The school principal made him [vending contractor] change [the food in the vending machine].
-She was like, ‘if you want to keep the machine in here, you have to change these items to healthier [options] to meet our school district policy,’ which is the message that’s coming from their superintendent.
-So, he [vending contractor] grudgingly did change things out, and he’s like, ‘well milk isn’t going to sell, so I don’t know why you want me to put milk in there.”
-But I’m like, ‘but it will sell if you don’t price it at $4 and leave the pop at $2.’… and I’ve actually spoken with the school principal, and she said, ‘that milk, you can’t keep it stocked, it’s always moving.’
-So I’m smiling inside cause we’ve proven the vending contractor wrong… so, he is a little bit grudgingly moving that way.
+The school principal made the vending contractor change the food in the vending machine.
+She was like, ‘if you want to keep the machine in our school, you have to change these items to healthier options to meet our school district policy.’
+So, the vending contractor grudgingly did change things out.
+And he’s like, ‘well milk isn’t going to sell, so I don’t know why you want me to put milk in there.’
+And I said, ‘it will sell if you don’t price it at $4 and leave the pop at $2.’
+And since that conversation I’ve actually spoken with the school principal, and she said, ‘that milk, you can’t keep it stocked, it’s always moving.’
+So, I’m smiling inside cause we’ve proven the vending contractor wrong… so, he is a little bit grudgingly moving towards healthier options.
 But it’s going to take some time and really careful negotiations.
-But he is at least open to talk.
-He’ll actually meet with me so that’s a plus (P8).”
+He is at least open to talk and will actually meet with me so that’s a plus.

-“And… it was nice to have the different perspectives around the table because sometimes you may think like, ‘no that’s not possible,’ and then it’s like, ‘well actually, you know, we have this group that maybe you haven’t heard of, that are working towards this.’
-So, being able to all kind of bring those different perspectives and like abilities based on where we exist in the community (P5).”
+And… it was nice to have the different perspectives around the table because sometimes you may think like, ‘no that’s not possible,’ and then it’s like, ‘well actually, you know, we have this group that maybe you haven’t heard of, that are working towards this.’
+So, being able to all kind of bring those different perspectives and like abilities based on where we exist in the community.

-“And then the people that were in the room really helped… like sort of spark some of those recommendations because in say, for example, the one about the high availability of healthy food, talking about the foodbank, people were there from those organizations.
-So, it kind of makes you think like, ‘oh yeah, why couldn’t we partner with them to talk a little bit more about this?’… So, I think having the right people involved is important (P15).”
+And then the people that were in the room really helped… like sort of spark some of those recommendations because in say, for example, the one about the high availability of healthy food, talking about the foodbank, people were there from those organizations.
+So, it kind of makes you think like, ‘oh yeah, why couldn’t we partner with them to talk a little bit more about this?’… So, I think having the right people involved is important.

-“I feel like… we tried to be real and make things that are doable, as well as consider where our other stakeholders in the community are at and how they might perceive it… And also knowing what’s down the pipes for schools—knowing that they’re getting the school nutrition program, those kinds of things…thinking about where we can affect people, and maybe the most number of people are also going to—I call it going to light.
+We tried to create recommendations that are doable, as well as consider where our other stakeholders are at and how they might perceive the recommendations.
+And another thing that was helpful was knowing what’s down the pipes for schools— for example, knowing that they’re getting the school nutrition program.
+We tried to think about where we could affect people, and also where the highest number of people are, I call it, going to the light.
 So, are there people that are going to want to take this on?
 And can this be a success?
 Or is this something that we kind of work at over time and hopefully end up with a new norm, right?
-(P2)”

-“I think often times when I’m working with schools, and we’re trying to support healthy eating, I always feel like I have to be really careful and sensitive with the language that I use and really just try to be—look at what they’re doing and praise them for the positive, but then just sort of sneak in some suggestions just to improve it (P13).”
+I think often times when I’m working with schools, and we’re trying to support healthy eating, I always feel like I have to be really careful and sensitive with the language that I use and really just try to be—look at what they’re doing and praise them for the positive, but then just sort of sneak in some suggestions just to improve it.